SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/power_save_deep_sleep/readme.md

 #define  SERVER_IP_ADDRESS                 0x640AA8C0
 ```

-NUMEBR_OF_PACKETS refers how many packets to send from device to remote UDP server.
+NUMBER_OF_PACKETS refers how many packets to send from device to remote UDP server.

 ```c
 #define   NUMBER_OF_PACKETS                <no of packets>